-The American Academy of Pediatric Dentistry recommends visits every six months to the dentist, beginning at your child’s first birthday.
+The American Academy of Pediatric Dentistry recommends visits every six months to the dentist.
 Routine visits will start your child on a lifetime of good dental health.

 Fluoride is an element which has been shown to be beneficial to teeth.
 However, too little or too much fluoride can be detrimental to the teeth.
 Little or no fluoride will not strengthen the teeth to help them resist cavities.
 Excessive fluoride ingestion by preschool-aged children can lead to dental fluorosis, which is a chalky white to even brown discoloration of the permanent teeth.
 Many children often get more fluoride than their parents realize.
 Being aware of a child’s potential sources of fluoride can help parents prevent the possibility of dental fluorosis.

 - Too much fluoridated toothpaste at an early age.

 - Hidden sources of fluoride in the child’s diet.

 Encourage your children to spit out fluoride-containing toothpaste when brushing – even if it means cleaning the bathroom mirror after every brush.
 Otherwise, these youngsters may ingest an excessive amount of fluoride during tooth brushing.
 Toothpaste ingestion during this critical period of permanent tooth development is the greatest risk factor in the development of fluorosis.